Baviaan/lotro/README.md

 Please ensure the bot has the correct permissions: 268724304.

 (Manage roles, manage channels, send messages, manage messages, embed links, use external emoji, add reactions.)

+Please note the bot will automatically shut down if it is not in any discord servers.

 ------------------------------------